Narochno/Narochno.Primitives/README.md

     }
 }
 ```
-Additional parsers can be added for the static string extension methods .Parse and .TryParse by adding to the static `Parsers` dictionary in `DefaultParserLibrary.Parsers`.
+Additional parsers can be added for the static string extension methods .Parse and .TryParse by adding to the static `Parsers` dictionary in `DefaultParserLibrary`.
 ```csharp
 DefaultParserLibrary.Parsers.Add(typeof(MyType), new MyTypeParser());
 ```